jecki/DHParser/documentation_src/manuals/02_document-trees.rst

 class Node
 ^^^^^^^^^^

-* :py:class:`~snytaxtree.Node`: the central building-block of a node-tree
+* :py:class:`~nodetree.Node`: the central building-block of a node-tree

   * :py:attr:`~nodetree.Node.result`: either the child nodes or the node's string content